-- The memory utilization on the jenkins master is close to the limit
+- The memory utilization on the jenkins controller is close to the limit

 - Why is all the memory on my Jenkins server used?

 - free -m shows all the memory on my linux server as used